josh146/josh146.github.io/content/recipes/roast-leg-of-lamb.md

 ## Notes

-I believe the original recipe was very similar, but with the following differences:
+The original recipe was very similar, but with the following differences:

+- The lamb shoulder is coated with flour and seared first.
+Once cooled, it is coated with the marinade paste.

-- Preheat the oven to a much lower temperature (150-170°C).
+- Preheat the oven to a much lower temperature (150°C).

-- The lamb shoulder is placed into a dutch oven, and a mixture of red wine and stock is poured to about halfway up the lamb shoulder.
+- 250ml of red wine is reduced by half in a dutch oven, and 500ml of chicken stock is added.

-- Slow roast until tender and falling apart, about 3 hours covered and 30 minutes uncovered.
+- The lamb shoulder is placed into a dutch oven, and slow roasted (turning halfway) until tender and falling apart, about 3 hours covered and 30 minutes uncovered.